. .

 Kenny and Mary’s on-again, off-again passion for each other, which forms the heart of the film, could be in a romantic potboiler.
 The mix between the two kinds of storylines, hardboiled and melodramatic, follows the film’s source, Whistle Stop, the first novel by 22-year old Maritta M. Wolff.
 Published in 1941, it was a best seller, titillating both sexes.
 However, the Hollywood version bowdlerizes the original, in which, for example, Mary is Kenny’s sister and incest is suggested.

 As in melodrama, there are other love interests for the principals.
 Fran, a waitress at Lou’s club, is devoted to Kenny.
-Lou is a heel Mary takes up with when Kenny won’t make the changes she wants.
+Lou is a heel that Mary takes up with when Kenny won’t make the changes she wants.

 As in hardboiled fiction, a bad influence, Gitlo, has a scheme to get Kenny what he wants — money and Mary.